ivobeerens-test-blog/astro/src/content/blog/2025/11/homelab/homelab.md

     - vexpert
     - vcf
     - home lab
+    - azure local
+    - proxmox
 tags:
     - broadcom
     - vmware
     - vexpert
     - vcf
     - home lab
+    - azure local
+    - proxmox
 ---

 # Introduction

-After years of running my Shuttle SH370R8 as a home lab server ([2019 build can be found here](https://www.ivobeerens.nl/blog/2019/06/using-the-shuttle-sh370r8-as-home-lab-server-with-vmware-esxi/)), it was time for an upgrade to meet new virtualization demands.
+After years of running my Shuttle SH370R6 & SH370R8 as a home lab server ([2019 build can be found here](https://www.ivobeerens.nl/blog/2019/06/using-the-shuttle-sh370r8-as-home-lab-server-with-vmware-esxi/)), it was time for an upgrade to meet new virtualization demands.
 My goals for the new lab server build:
-- Powerful CPU to efficiently run multiple nested hypervisor platforms such as:
+- Powerful hardware to efficiently run multiple nested hypervisor platforms such as:
     - **VMware Cloud Foundation (VCF)**
     - **Azure Local**
     - **HPE VM Essentials**
     - **Proxmox**
     - **Omnissa**
-- Test IaC, HashiCorp Packer, Terraform, Vault and AI systems
+- Testing IaC, Packer, Terraform, Vault and AI systems
 - IPMI remote management for easy remote administration
 - Low noise and efficient cooling system
-- Room for expansion cards such as a GPU
+- Enough room for expansion cards such as a GPU

 ## Build of Materials (BOM)